 The Leibniz Institute of European History (IEG) awards fellowships to young academics (doctoral and postdoctoral researchers) from Germany and abroad.
 Funding is provided for both doctoral and postdoctoral research dealing with the religious, political, social and cultural history of Europe from the early modern period to 1989/90.
 Comparative, transnational and transfer-historical research projects are particularly welcome, as are projects which deal with topics of intellectual or religious history.

-If they wish, scholarship holders and fellows can collaborate with the academic staff of the IEG in the Institute’s research areas.
-Each scholarship holder is assigned a contact person from among the academic staff of the IEG who can offer them advice and mentoring.
+If they wish, fellowship holders and fellows can collaborate with the academic staff of the IEG in the Institute’s research areas.
+Each fellowship holder is assigned a contact person from among the academic staff of the IEG who can offer them advice and mentoring.